CBP Officers Seize more than $1.1M in Cocaine at the Progreso Port of Entry

 · Texas Border Business

-U.S. Customs and Border Protection (CBP) officers at the Progreso Port of Entry seized over $1.1 million worth of cocaine during Memorial Day weekend.
+U.S. Customs and Border Protection (CBP) officers seized over $1.1 million in cocaine at the Progreso Port of Entry during Memorial Day weekend.
 The incident occurred on May 23 when a 22-year-old U.S. citizen driving a 2026 GMC Sierra was referred for a secondary inspection.
-Using a nonintrusive inspection system, officers found 33 packages containing a total of 88 pounds of cocaine hidden in the vehicle.
-The estimated street value of the seized narcotics is $1,175,085.
+Using a nonintrusive inspection system, CBP officers found 33 packages containing a total of 88 pounds of cocaine hidden in the vehicle.
+The estimated street value of the drugs is $1,175,085.

 AI summary · Source: Texas Border Business →